oz123/awesome-c/README.md

 * [libcsv][387] - A simple, streaming CSV parser.
 [GNU LGPLv2.1][15] or later.
 * [libffi][128] - A portable foreign-function interface library.
 [Expat][11].
 * [libgit2][108] - Pure C implementation of Git.
 [GNU GPL2 only, with a linking exception][109].
+* [liblfds][411] - A portable lock-free data structure library.
+Public domain (more exactly, whatever license you want).
 * [libimobiledevice][354] - A cross-platform protocol library to communicate with iThings.
 [GNU LGPLv2.1][15] or later (library), [GNU GPLv2.1][8] or later (tools).
 * [libmpv][348] - A music-playing library.
 Compile with ``./waf configure --disable-cplayer --enable-libmpv-shared`` to not have the music player.
 [GNU GPLv2.1][8] or later.
 * [libnfc][332] - A platform-independent Near-Field Communication library.
 [GNU LGPLv3][5] only.